 Prior to law, Blair worked at a public consultation and community engagement consulting firm.
 In this capacity, he performed a public- and client-facing role in contentious environments ranging from housing policy to water treatment to large scale resource and infrastructure projects.
 This work ignited Blair’s passion to work at the intersection of the environment, natural resources, and Indigenous rights and economic development.

 In Blair’s spare time he loves to travel and enjoy the outdoors.
-Excited to learn about the area he calls home, Blair hikes, paddles, and explores the Pacific Northwest any chance he gets.
+Excited to learn about the area he calls home, Blair runs, paddles, and explores the Pacific Northwest whenever he can.